brunosan/brunosan.eu/_posts/project/2008-05-19-astronaut-selection-process.md

 Of those, [8413 application](http://www.esa.int/SPECIALS/Astronaut_Selection/SEM3ZTRHKHF_0.html) were selected to continue.
 Just [923 were
 shortlisted](http://www.elpais.com/articulo/sociedad/Quiere/ser/astronauta/elpepisoc/20080824elpepisoc_1/Tes) to continue to the first round of
 Psychological Tests.
-I was one of them, but did not make it to the next cut, where only [200 applicants](http://www.esa.int/SPECIALS/Astronaut_Selection/SEMAIXRHKHF_0.html) continued.
+I was one of them, but I did not make it to the next cut, where only [200 applicants](http://www.esa.int/SPECIALS/Astronaut_Selection/SEMAIXRHKHF_0.html) continued.

 The Psychological Test I in Hamburg was an exhausting full day of tests.
 For courtesy to ESA, and the NDA that I signed, I cannot tell details, but you can get a glimpse of a subset of the tests we made [here](http://webservices.esa.int/eas/sampletest/).

-I am very honored to be selected for the first phases, and very frustrating to be left aside.
+I am very honored to be selected for the first phases, and also very frustrated to be left aside.
 Nonetheless I can say I am on the honorable pool of 923 europeans that passed though the first phases of the process.